Hitta/simplerialize/README.md

 Everything throws IOException which either means you screwed up your serialization causing invalid XML or JSON or the underlying serialization library encountered an error when writing to the underlying writer.

 #### Dependencies
+* SLF4J: We depend on SLF4J so that you can plug in whatever logging provider you see fit
-* Maybe: Internally at [Hitta.se](http://www.hitta.se/) we make heavy use of [Nat Pryce](http://www.natpryce.com/)'s [Maybe type](https://github.com/npryce/maybe-java).
+* Maybe: Internally we make heavy use of [Nat Pryce](http://www.natpryce.com/)'s [Maybe type](https://github.com/npryce/maybe-java).
 This is reflected in it being a dependency in this project for now.
 We might consider removing it.

 ### Background and rationale